Born on the Track

-Much attention went to tuning the 500 Abarth's suspension: the front and rear springs are stiffer by 40 and 20 percent, respectively, ride height is lowered by 0.7 inches and Koni shocks have been installed up front.
+To create the sportiest of 500s, Fiat paid a great deal of attention to the minicar's suspension: the front and rear springs are stiffer than the standard 500's by 40 and 20 percent, respectively, ride height is lowered by 0.7 inches and Koni shocks have been installed up front.
 The front brakes have also grown an inch in diameter to 11.1 inches total.
 The result of all the changes is a car that turns in more eagerly, corners with a minimum of body roll and stops with authority.

 The modest output of the normal 500's 1.4-liter four-cylinder (101 horsepower, 98 lb-ft of torque) is increased to a stout 160 horsepower and 170 lb-ft of torque thanks to a turbocharger.
 The only transmission available is a five-speed manual, which sends power to the front wheels and helps the tiny Fiat attain sixty mph from a dead stop in under seven seconds.

 To help drivers learn how to make the most of the car, the price of admission includes a track day at the Abarth Driving Experience.
 The day-long track event is conducted by instructors from the Richard Petty Driving Experience.